- The No Route error occurs on Discord when the ISP/Network on the user end is unable to connect to the server.

-- Then type ipconfig /renew in the Prompt, and don’t forget to press Enter.
+- Then use the following command and don’t forget to press Enter:

 - Restart Windows after flushing the DNS.

-Those resolutions are among the more widely confirmed fixes for the Discord’s No Route error.
-Users who have fixed the same issue with different resolutions are more than welcome to share them below.
+Those resolutions are among the more widely confirmed fixes for Discord’s No Route error.
+Users who have fixed the same issue with different options are more than welcome to share them in the comment section below.

 Frequently Asked Questions